 So, I'll run you through exactly how to do them with great form.

-Keeping your elbows about 45 degrees from the body, let them bend as you lower your chest to the ground.
-When your chest touches the ground, squeeze your chest and triceps to extend the elbows and push yourself back up to the starting position.
+3. When your chest touches the ground, squeeze your chest and triceps to extend the elbows and push yourself back up to the starting position.

-7. Pec deck
+7) Pec deck

 Make sure to adjust the seat so that when you sit, your shoulders will be roughly the same height as the handles.
 Be sure to pull your shoulders down and back to stabilize the shoulders during the movement.
-Adjust the handles to be in a spot where you can grab them at your end range of motion.
-Reach out and grab the handles with a slight bend in the elbow.
+Adjust the handles to be in a spot where you can grab them at the end of the range of motion.

-Squeeze the chest to pull your arms from out at your sides to directly in front of you where the handles can meet directly in front of your chest.
+2. Squeeze the chest to pull your arms from out at your sides to directly in front of you, where the handles can meet directly in front of your chest.
 Keep the arms relatively straight, but with that slight bend throughout the movement.
-Squeeze the muscle, and then slowly return back to the starting position.

 This exercise is the machine equivalent to a dumbbell fly ... so a lot of the same rules will apply.
 One important rule to remember would be to keep your elbows slightly bent.

-8. Dumbbell Close-Grip Bench Press
+8) Dumbbell Close-Grip Bench Press

-For this exercise, you'll need a flat bench and a set of dumbbells.
-You'll start by putting yourself in set position and holding a pair of dumbbells on top of your chest.
+1. Start by putting yourself in a set position and holding a pair of dumbbells on top of your chest.

-Push the dumbbells together and up as you squeeze your chest and triceps to straighten your arms.
+2. Push the dumbbells together and up as you squeeze your chest and triceps to straighten your arms.
 The dumbbells should be directly above your chest.

-9. Archer Push-Up
+9) Archer Push-Up

-Start in a push-up position, but with your hands about 3 hands wider on each side than shoulder width.
+1. Start in a push-up position, but with your hands about 3 hands wider on each side than shoulder width.
 Turn your hands until your fingers point outward.

-Begin slowly lowering yourself to the ground, bending only 1 elbow while keeping the other straight.
+2. Begin slowly lowering yourself to the ground, bending only 1 elbow while keeping the other straight.
 This will cause your body to shift toward the side with the bent elbow.
 Use the opposite hand to stabilize and balance.
-Squeeze your pecs and triceps to bring yourself back up to the starting position.
-Repeat on the other side.

 This is definitely a more advanced exercise ... so don't be discouraged if this is too much.
 Stick with the other exercises, stay consistent, and you'll be doing these in no time.

-10. Dips
+10) Dips

-This exercise will require either a dip machine, or 2 parallel bars you can use to perform dips.
+This exercise will require either a dip machine or 2 parallel bars you can use to perform dips.
 You should be able to grab on to the bars while keeping your feet off the ground.

-So, that's exactly where you'll start.
-Grab on to both bars and suspend yourself in the air by extending your arms and bending your knees, if necessary.
-Allow your elbows to bend and draw behind you while you lean slightly forward and lower yourself until you hit a comfortable end range of motion.
+1. Grab on to both bars and suspend yourself in the air by extending your arms and bending your knees, if necessary.

-The elbow will bend up to about 90 degrees or close to it at the bottom of the movement.
-From here, squeeze the chest and triceps to raise your body up and straighten your arms back to the starting position.
+3. From here, squeeze the chest and triceps to raise your body up and straighten your arms back to the starting position.

 This will certainly not be an easy exercise if you've never done it.
 I'd recommend starting with a weighted dip machine and offsetting your weight.
 This will help make it easier to perform the exercise and get into good habits early, while you're building up your strength.